 Smart materials congress 2020 which includes prompt Keynote Presentations, Oral Talks, Poster Presentations and Exhibitions.
 It aims to assemble the Researchers in material science & Nanotechnology, Scientists, Industrialists and Students across the world to meet and discuss the future of Materials Science and Importance of Material science and engineering in today’s world.
-Smart materials and Nanotechnology which takes place during September 24-25, 2020 in Amsterdam, Netherlands to provide their research results, new ideas and practical experiences.
+Smart materials and Nanotechnology which takes place during July 30-31, 2020 to provide their research results, new ideas and practical experiences.

 During this year’s Conference, we tend to hope that you simply can grasp the chance to rekindle in-progress connections and spark a new one together with your colleagues from around the globe.
 With members from around the world centered on learning regarding Smart materials and Nanotechnology, this is often your single best chance to achieve the biggest assemblage of participants from the community.

-Here we are happy to invite you all to join our "2nd Global Conference on Smart Materials and Nanotechnology" scheduled to be held in Amsterdam, Netherlands during September 24-25, 2020.
+Here we are happy to invite you all to join our "International Conference on Smart Materials and Nanotechnology" scheduled to be held during July 30-31, 2020.

 Leading Eminent Engineers, educators, scientists, top managers, professors, researchers and many more from leading universities & smart materials and Nanotechnology institutions.